wkeeling/selenium-wire/README.rst

 Limiting Request Capture
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Selenium Wire works by redirecting browser traffic through an internal proxy server it spins up in the background.
 As requests flow through the proxy they are intercepted and captured.
-Capturing requests can slow things down a little, but there are a few things you can do to restrict what gets captured.
+Capturing requests can slow things down a little but there are a few things you can do to restrict what gets captured.

 ``driver.scopes``
     This accepts a list of regular expressions that will match the URLs to be captured.
 It should be set on the driver before making any requests.
 When empty (the default) all URLs are captured.